01cedric/WoWPS/README.md

 > [!IMPORTANT]
-> WoWPS is an research project.
+> WoWPS is a research project.
 It contains no official assets, data, or proprietary code.
 You must supply your own
 > legally obtained game data and comply with the laws in your jurisdiction.
 > WoWPS is not affiliated with or endorsed by Blizzard Entertainment.